 (B) A different layout, which had been patented by August Dvorak in 1936, was shown to be much faster.

-(C) The QWERTY design (patented by Christopher Sholes and sold to Remington) aimed to solve a mechanical problem of early typewriters.
+(C) The QWERTY design (patented by Christopher Sholes and sold to Remington) aimed to solve the mechanical problem of early typewriters.

 (D) Yet the Dvorak layout has never been widely adopted, even though (with electric typewriters, then PCs) the anti-jamming rationale for QWERTY has been defunct for years.